J-odion/alx-pre_course/README.md

 # alx-pre_course
-This is the readme file for full directory
+This is the readme file